DevDizzle/profitscout-engine/README.md

 * **Declarative Orchestration with Cloud Workflows**: Instead of chaining functions together with brittle event-driven triggers, we used a declarative `workflow.yaml` file.
 This centralizes the entire pipeline's logic, making it easy to visualize, manage, and modify.
 It also provides robust error handling and allows for powerful parallel execution, significantly speeding up the total runtime.

+* **Event-Driven Transcript Processing**: Transcript collection now publishes a message to Pub/Sub after each upload.
+The summarization service is triggered by these events, decoupling the two functions and improving fault tolerance.

 * **Secure by Design**: All sensitive API keys are stored securely in Google Secret Manager.
 The Cloud Functions are granted permission to access these secrets at runtime.
 This practice prevents secrets from ever being exposed in source code or environment variables, adhering to security best practices.

 ## 6. Service Breakdown